RakhimovY/AiChatFront/docs/subscription-feature.md

 2. Start your frontend server: `npm run dev`
 3. In a separate terminal, run: `ngrok http 3000`
 4. Copy the ngrok URL (e.g., `https://abc123.ngrok.io`)
-5. Set up the webhook in your Polar dashboard to point to: `https://abc123.ngrok.io/api/subscription/webhook`
+5. Set up the webhook in your Polar dashboard to point to: `https://abc123.ngrok.io/api/subscription/webhook` (this will be forwarded to the backend endpoint `/api/polar/webhook`)
 6. Test the subscription flow as described above.

 ## Troubleshooting